In early July I wrote about dealing with the end of a friendship in my life.

 On some level, anger seems easier to cope with than sadness and loss, however, holding onto anger is never a good option.

 Anger takes over and makes you bitter and twisted (or twitter and bisted as I once told a friend after a few too many wines).
 All jokes aside, anger is not pretty.
-Don’t let it take over your life.
+It’s ugly so don’t let it take over your life.

 Understand that staying angry is a choice.
 You can choose to let the anger go.